Extended Stochastic Block Models with Application to Criminal Networks: Introduction

-The inclusion of the aforementioned node attributes motivates a careful and principled probabilistic representation accounting for the fact that these external sources of information are produced by an investigation process and, hence, may be prone to measurement errors.
-Despite its relevance and potential benefits, this endeavor has been largely neglected in the analysis of criminal networks and, as discussed in Section \ref{sec_1.2}, state--of--the--art methods for block--modeling lack a formal solution to include node attribute effects in the partition process and test for the magnitude of the improvements relative to no supervision.
-To cover this gap and flexibly learn the complex variety of block structures underlying noisy criminal networks, we develop a novel class of extended stochastic block models (\textsc{esbm}) that formally quantify uncertainty in the suspects' grouping structure --- including in the number, size and composition of the blocks --- via Gibbs--type priors \citep{Gnedin2005,de_2013} for the underlying partition; see also \citet{de_2013} for a recent review.
+The inclusion of the aforementioned node attributes motivates careful and principled probabilistic representations accounting for the fact that these sources of external information are produced by an investigation process and, therefore, may be prone to measurement errors.
+Despite its relevance and potential benefits, this endeavor has been largely neglected in the analysis of criminal networks and, as discussed in Section \ref{sec_1.2}, state-of-the-art methods for block-modeling lack a general solution to include error-prone node attribute effects in the partition process and quantify the magnitude of the improvements relative to no supervision.
+To cover this gap and flexibly learn the complex variety of block structures in noisy criminal networks, we develop a novel class of extended stochastic block models (\textsc{esbm}) that formally quantify uncertainty in the suspects' grouping structure --- including in the number, size and composition of the blocks --- via Gibbs-type priors \citep{Gnedin2005,Lijoi2007a,lijoi2007b, lijoi2008} for the underlying partition; see also \citet{de_2013} for a recent review.